 In the second half of 2009, certain Russian and foreign metallurgical plants and trading companies, which were formerly part of the Estar Group or controlled by the Estar Group shareholders ("the related metallurgical plants") became related parties to the Group through Mechel's representation on the board of directors, management and other arrangements.
 In 2009, the companies that had business transactions with the Group were as follows: Volga Fest, Rostov Electrometallurgical Plant, Vostochnaya Mine, Experimental TES, Zlatoust Metallurgical Plant, Guryevsk Metallurgical Plant, Volgograd Small Diameter Pipe Plant ("VSDPP"), and Engels Pipe Plant ("EPP").
 In addition, in 2010, the Group started transactions with Donetsk Electrometallurgical Plant, Invicta Merchant Bar, Metrus Trading GmbH, MIR Steel, Nytva, Estar Egypt for Industries.
-These transactions were carried in the joint interest of both parties in expanding the Group's operations and products range on the steel market and allowing the related metallurgical plants access to the Group's strong supply and sales network.
+In 2011 and 2012, the Group continued its operations with the related metallurgical plants.
+These transactions were carried out in the joint interest of both parties in expanding the Group's operations and products range on the steel market and allowing the related metallurgical plants access to the Group's strong supply and sales network.